(820 ILCS 55/5)

 Discrimination for use of lawful products prohibited.

-(a) Except as otherwise specifically provided by law and except as
+(a) Except as otherwise specifically provided by law, including Section 10-50 of the Cannabis Regulation and Tax Act, and except as

 provided in subsections (b) and (c) of this Section, it shall be unlawful